carecodeconnect/flu-shot-learning/README.md

 ## Usage

-To interact with the Missing Values, we built a simple Streamlit app.
+To allow interactive visualisation of the Missing Values, we built a simple Streamlit app.
 Click [here](https://flu-shot-learning.streamlit.app/) to discover patterns in the Missing Values!

 ## Predictive Models
 We employ machine learning models to predict the likelihood of vaccine uptake.
 Specifically, **logistic regression** models are used, addressing class imbalances where necessary.
 We used the [**Area Under the Receiver Operating Characteristic** (AUROC)](https://en.wikipedia.org/wiki/Receiver_operating_characteristic) metric for evaluating the model.